It was year 2011 when I graduated college and on the same year, I scored my first ever job where I am still working right now.

 Despite the failure of being the kind of employee I want to be (for reasons I will share to you guys someday), I still can’t remember a moment where I had a huge mistake.
 That kind of mistake that will make you cry, get scolded or will make you fear of a sudden unemployment.

 These past few days (months, actually), I’m having the most depressing phase of my life.
-I think I am in my lowest point of my life right now that I no longer know what to do to get out of it.
+I think I am in my lowest point right now that I no longer know what to do to get out of it.
 I pity myself.
 Since when?
 I really can’t remember.
 One of the thoughts that came across my mind is:

 “Bakit nga ba wala pa ako nagagawang malaking kapalpakan?
 (Why is it that I haven’t largely failed yet?)”

-Some of you may think that I’m crazy of even thinking of this, of even wishing it to happen instead of being thankful for not doing such a mistake because this is actually a good thing, but, there’s an underlying reason why I am concern of this fact.
+Some of you may think that I’m crazy of even thinking of this, of even wishing it to happen instead of being thankful for not doing such a mistake because this is actually a good thing, but, there’s an underlying reason why I am concerned of this fact.

 There are two possible answers to that question: 1) I’m good with what I do and whenever I am given a task, I’ll do whatever to have it done; or 2) I NEVER GET OUT OF MY COMFORT ZONE.